Miljoenenjacht: Final Round

 The final round is played as before, but instead of audience members holding the briefcases and guessing how much theirs is worth, the models are holding the cases, as in the US and Philippine versions of Deal or No Deal.
 Prior to this round, a randomly selected audience member is given a handbell to ring, during the first two briefcase-picking rounds, if that audience member thinks a briefcase chosen by the contestant has a lot of money.
 If the briefcase holds €50,000 or more, the audience member wins €50,000, but anything less, and the audience member wins that amount.
-(In 2017, the handbell game has significantly changed - now, the selected audience member can choose one of the 26 briefcases at the beginning of the final and then receives a "mini-suitcase" with the same number, containing an amount of money according to the amount in the original case.
+(In 2017, the handbell game has significantly changed – now, the selected audience member can choose one of the 26 briefcases at the beginning of the final and then receives a "mini-suitcase" with the same number, containing an amount of money according to the amount in the original case.
 Like in the handbell game, the audience player receives the same amount of money as hidden in the original case if it is less than €50,000.
 If the case contains more than €50,000, the bonus player wins €50,000.
 If the selected case contains the 5 million, the bonus player wins €100,000.)

 Whatever each contestant wins is also won by a randomly selected viewer, and is also divided amongst lottery players in the winner's postal code.

 Random Remote of Doom variation

 A couple of times in each episode, audience members are randomly selected to win a cash prize, such as €10,000.
-To do so, firstly one of the ten postcode sections gets selected completely at random before one of the fifty players of this section gets selected by announcing their name (instead of their seat number as in the previous shows of Miljoenenjacht).
+To do so, firstly one of the ten postcode sections gets selected at random before one of the fifty players of this section gets selected by announcing their name (instead of their seat number as in the previous shows of Miljoenenjacht).
 In some cases, the entire section (all 50 players) selected wins a small prize while the selected contender wins an additional €10,000 cash prize.
 For this new selection process, Linda does not use her Random Remote of Doom anymore.
 As of 2014, only viewers can win €10,000 by calling in or texting.